epaulsen/energytariff/README.md

 ### HACS(recommended)

 Until hacs/default#1720 is fully merged, you will need to add this repository as a custom repository in order to install this.
+Go to HACS, integrations, click the three dots in the upper right corner (...)
+Click add
+Enter url for this repository https://github.com/epaulsen/energytariff and select "Integration" as category.

 Go to HACS -> Integrations, click the blue + sign at the bottom right of the screen.
 Search for `EnergyTariff` and install it as any other HACS component.
+A HA restart is required before configuration for HomeAssistant to pick up the new integration.

 ## Configuration